An informal group of guitar lovers that get together in North London once a month

 We’re an informal, friendly group of guitar lovers, mostly classical players but not exclusively so.
 Whether you play, sing, or simply love listening, you’re welcome here!
 Our members range from beginners to seasoned musicians, and even those who don’t play at all but enjoy the music and company.

-Anyone, of any age, gender, or ability, with even the slightest interest in the guitar.
+Anyone, of any age or ability, with even the slightest interest in the guitar is welcome.
 Some of us play other instruments or sing, and we love mixing things up with duets and collaborations.

 A brief history of our society